-Many disorders, drugs, and other treatments can cause a breakdown in the body’s natural defenses Defenses Against Infection Natural barriers and the immune system defend the body against organisms that can cause infection.
-(See also Lines of Defense.)
-Natural barriers include the skin, mucous membranes, tears, earwax... read more .
+Many disorders, drugs, and other treatments can cause a breakdown in the body’s natural defenses Defenses Against Infection If the body did not have defenses against infection, it would quickly be overwhelmed by microorganisms.
+These defenses require a living, properly functioning body.
+A dead body begins to decay... read more .
 Such a breakdown can lead to infections, which can even be caused by microorganisms that normally live harmlessly on or in the body (resident flora Resident Flora Healthy people live in harmony with most of the microorganisms that establish themselves on or in (colonize) nonsterile parts of the body, such as the skin, nose, mouth, throat, large intestine... read more ).
 A breakdown can result from the following:

 Extensive burns: Risk of infection is increased because damaged skin cannot prevent invasion by harmful microorganisms.